 Physical Address Extension (PAE), NX processor bit (NX), and Streaming SIMD Extensions 2 (SSE2) are features of the processor, and they’re needed to run Windows 10.
 PAE gives 32-bit processors the ability to use more than 4 GB of physical memory on capable versions of Windows, and is a prerequisite for NX.
 NX helps your processor guard the PC from attacks by malicious software.
 SSE2 is a standard instruction set on processors that is increasingly used by third-party apps and drivers.

 If your PC doesn’t support PAE, NX, and SSE2, you won’t be able to install Windows 10.
-Also, check if your OEM computer is really ready for Windows 10.
+Also, check if your OEM computer is ready for Windows 10.

 2] Ensure that all your device drivers are up-to-date.